 While attending law school, Mr. Butler was a member and articles editor of the SMU Law Review Association.
 He also served as a judicial intern in the 14th Judicial District Court, Dallas County, Texas.

-Mr. Butler was recognized as a Texas "Rising Star" in 2017 and the seven years immediately preceding by Super Lawyers magazine.
+Mr. Butler was recognized as a Texas "Rising Star" in 2018 and the eight years immediately preceding and one of the “Up-and-Coming 100” in 2018 by Super Lawyers magazine.

 Southern Methodist University School of Law, J.D.
 (2004) cum laude